IAreKyleW00t/docker-caddy-cloudflare/README.md

 ## Container signatures

-Using [my key](https://github.com/IAreKyleW00t/IAreKyleW00t/blob/main/cosign.pub), all container images will be automatically signed via [Cosign](https://docs.sigstore.dev/cosign/overview/).
+All container images will be automatically signed via [Cosign](https://docs.sigstore.dev/cosign/overview/) using [my key](https://github.com/IAreKyleW00t/IAreKyleW00t/blob/main/cosign.pub).
 You can use the following command to verify the integrity of these images yourself.

 ```sh
 cosign verify --key cosign.pub iarekylew00t/caddy-cloudflare:latest